sdemajo/TFM_SDM/README.md

 # Final Master's Project - Santiago Demajo Meseguer
-### Identification and characterization of clonal hematopoiesis mutations in the general population from the UK Biobank
+**Title: Identification and characterization of clonal hematopoiesis mutations in the general population from the UK Biobank**
-### Master Universitario de Bioinformática y Bioestadística UOC-UB
+**Master Universitario de Bioinformática y Bioestadística UOC-UB**

 This repository contains the code developed to process and analyze the data during this Final Master's Project (TFM).